peitaosu/Diplomatist/README.md

 ***Credentials***

-Most of APIs required a credentials to use the API.
-You can register a account in the website and get the credentials file or keys.
+Most of APIs required a credential to use the API.
+You can register a account in the website and get the credential file or key.
 Most of them have some free quota each month.

 * Google Cloud API: https://cloud.google.com/speech/
 * Bing API: https://azure.microsoft.com/en-ca/pricing/details/cognitive-services/speech-api/